awsdocs/amazon-cloudfront-developer-guide/doc_source/Invalidation.md

 You can copy an invalidation that you created previously, update the list of invalidation paths, and run the updated invalidation\.
 You cannot copy an existing invalidation, update the invalidation paths, and save the updated invalidation without running it\.

 **Important**
 If you copy an invalidation that is still in progress, update the list of invalidation paths, and run the updated invalidation, CloudFront will not stop or delete the invalidation that you copied\.
 If any invalidation paths appear in the original and in the copy, CloudFront will try to invalidate the objects twice, and both invalidations will count against your maximum number of free invalidations for the month\.
 If you've already reached the maximum number of free invalidations, you'll be charged for both invalidations of each object\.
-For more information, see [Invalidation Limits](#InvalidationLimits)\.
+For more information, see [Invalidation Limits](#InvalidationLimits)\.<a name="invalidating-objects-copy-console-procedure"></a>

 **To copy, edit, and rerun an existing invalidation using the CloudFront console**